shashisadasivan/SSD365VSAddIn/SSD365VSAddIn/Readme.md

   - Navigate the folder where this powershell script exists
   - Make sure all the DLL's that need to be copied are in the same folder
   - call .\CopyDLLsToExtensionFolder.ps1

+# Features

+## Create Code extension
+Right click a Table, Class, Data entity, Form to create a class extension for it

+## Create Extensions
+*No implemented yet.* At the moment I havent found any way of creating extension objects

+## Create Inquire Security Duty from Privilege

+## Create Maintain Security Duty from Privilege

+## Create Maintain and Inquire Privilege from Menu item